 Writing readable, motivational and actionable policies of any sort is a particular skill that takes years of practice: frankly, it’s a job for an experienced technical author, not the office junior.

-Security policies that were drafted by various people at various times for various reasons, and may have been updated later by others, tend to drift apart
+Policies that were drafted by various people at various times for various reasons, and may have been updated later by others, tend to drift apart as they

 Security-related obligations or expectations are often scattered across the organization, partly on the corporate intranet (typically in several different